Cost of living in Bangkok : How much do you really need ?

 Accommodation : 11,000฿

-You could commute with Taxis, Moto Taxis or the BTS and MRT (the Skytrain and Subway) but unless you’re living close to your work, you’re looking at a lot of time stuck in traffic and at least 100 to 200฿ a day.
+You could commute with Taxis, Moto Taxis or the BTS and MRT (the Skytrain and Subway) but unless you’re living close to where you work, you’re looking at a lot of time stuck in traffic and at least 100 to 200฿ a day.

 With over 30° almost all year long, walking long distance is pretty much out of the question so you need another option.

-If you add a few repairs here and there, that's an extra 1,000฿ per month.
+If you add a few repairs here and there, that's an extra 1,000฿ per month in average.

 And that's for me the most convenient way to get to work every day.

-That’s the part that can easily double or triple from one day to another.
+That’s the expense that can easily double or triple from one day to another.

 I used to get most of my food from 7 Eleven and Street Food stalls but now that we have a kitchen we cook at home most of the time.